encode/django-rest-framework/docs/api-guide/serializers.md

 ### `max_length`

-This is `None` by default, but can be set to a positive integer if you want to validates that the list contains no more than this number of elements.
+This is `None` by default, but can be set to a positive integer if you want to validate that the list contains no more than this number of elements.

 ### `min_length`

-This is `None` by default, but can be set to a positive integer if you want to validates that the list contains no fewer than this number of elements.
+This is `None` by default, but can be set to a positive integer if you want to validate that the list contains no fewer than this number of elements.

 ### Customizing `ListSerializer` behavior